-YOUR SMI RESPONSES INDICATE THAT you have a good understanding of the complexity of the planetary challenges we are facing, and how they are interrelated.
+have a good understanding of the complexity of the planetary challenges we are facing, and how they are interrelated.
+In addition, you seem to be socially sensitive and have empathy for the suffering of others.

-Furthermore, in your daily decisions you are comfortable acting in ways that can minimize your ecological or social footprint, and/or help the sustainability of our planet.
+This may be an important motivation for you to act in your daily decisions in ways that can minimize your ecological or social footprint, and/or help the sustainability of our planet.